PostgreSQL settings

 debug5,debug4,debug3,debug2,debug1,info,notice,warning,error,log,fatal, andpanic(for Terraform, API, and CLI,LOG_LEVEL_DEBUG5,LOG_LEVEL_DEBUG4,LOG_LEVEL_DEBUG3,LOG_LEVEL_DEBUG2,LOG_LEVEL_DEBUG1,LOG_LEVEL_INFO,LOG_LEVEL_NOTICE,LOG_LEVEL_WARNING,LOG_LEVEL_ERROR,LOG_LEVEL_LOG,LOG_LEVEL_FATAL, andLOG_LEVEL_PANIC).The default value is

-NOTICE.For more information, see this PostgreSQL guide
+NOTICE.For more information, see the

 Constraint exclusion